josemarialuna/ClusterIndices/README.md

 # Validity Indices for Clustering Techniques in Big Data

 This package contains the code for executing four clustering validity indices in Spark.
 The package includes BD-Silhouette BD-Dunn that were proposed in [1].
 Davies-Bouldin and WSSSE indices are also calculated in the same method.
+The cluster indices can be executed using K-means and Bisecting K-Means from Spark MLlib, and Linkage method.

 Please, cite as: Luna-Romera, J.M., García-Gutiérrez, J., Martínez-Ballesteros, M. et al. Prog Artif Intell (2017). https://doi.org/10.1007/s13748-017-0135-3 (https://link.springer.com/article/10.1007%2Fs13748-017-0135-3)